ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 • Neurodiversity and employment

-• Women's issues and neurodiversity
+• Women's issues, health, and neurodiversity

 • Neurodiversity and education

-• Coping mechanisms and body image issues in terms of neurodiversity and disability more broadly speaking.
+• Coping mechanisms and body image issues in terms of neurodiversity and disability, more broadly speaking.

 Availability